Understanding the 4 Types of Editing for Your Manuscript

 Type 2: Stylistic Editing

-In-text suggestions and rewriting
+In-text suggestions and rewriting (but not in the sense of ghostwriting)

 A style sheet

-Fixing or removing awkward phrases and cliches
+Fixing or removing awkward phrases and clichés

 Type 3: Copy Editing

-Copy edits address the following:
+Copy edits focus on the following elements:

 Spelling